luyadev/luya/docs/guide/app-admin-module-styles.md

 <button type="button" class="btn btn-config">Configuration</button>
 ```

-You can combine the btn class with predefined icons, e.g. the use icons can be achieved by simply adding the css class `btn-icon` to the above listed button and the related icon will appear.
+You can combine the btn class with predefined icons, e.g. the use icons can be achieved by simply adding the CSS class `btn-icon` to the above listed button and the related icon will appear.

 ```html
 <button type="button" class="btn btn-save btn-icon">Save</button>
 ```

-> Please keep in mind that `<input type="button" class="btn btn-icon btn-save" value="Button label" />` does <b>not</b> work because input fields do not support the pseudo css class *:after*.
+> Please keep in mind that `<input type="button" class="btn btn-icon btn-save" value="Button label" />` does <b>not</b> work because input fields do not support the pseudo CSS class *:after*.
 So use the `button` HTML element or something else instead of `input`.

 If you would like to display a button with a generic predefined icon use `btn-icon` without a defined class: